 The new customized icon will appear on your home screen.
 You can now remove the original app from the home screen.

-You can protect your files and sensitive information from others by using dummy apps on your iPhone.
-These apps generally come disguised as a calculator or a random tool and secure your file by moving them to an invisible folder that can be accessed only through the app.
+You can protect your files and sensitive information from others using dummy apps on your iPhone.
+These apps generally come disguised as a calculator or a random tool and secure your files by moving them to an invisible folder that can be accessed only through the app.

 Here are some of the popular hidden vault apps for iPhone and iPad: